albush/blog/content/yes and development.md

 Title: Yes And Development
 Author: Alan Bush
+Date: 2014-09-03 23:24
-Summary: A twitter joke and an improv "yes and" leads to a an app two days later.
+Summary: A twitter joke and an improv "yes and" leads to an app two days later.

 Two days ago I saw a great tweet: